MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-experiences.md

 ms.locfileid: "6443625"
 ---
 # <a name="change-which-features-are-displayed"></a>Change Which Features are Displayed
 [!INCLUDE[prod_short](includes/prod_short.md)] is designed to help you run your business regardless of the size and complexity.
-At the core of the product, you find essential features, such as financial reporting, sales, purchasing, and stock management.
+At the core of the product, you find essential features, such as financial reporting, sales, purchasing, and inventory management.
 As business complexity increases, you can turn on functionality for manufacturing and service management, for example.

 You can define the product complexity level, and thereby which features the company's users get access to, by changing the **Experience** setting on the **Company Information** page.
 Note that the experience setting can also be changed by adding certain extensions from AppSource.
 For more information, see [Customizing [!INCLUDE[prod_short](includes/prod_short.md)] Using Extensions](ui-extensions.md).